 6. Wood Shelves with Rails

-If cubbies don’t look that unique to you, then open shelves with rails might probably do the trick.
+If cubbies don’t look that unique, open shelves with rails might do the trick.
 These open shelves carry the basic design of common open shelves, albeit with added metallic or wooden rails.

 Plus, instead of glaring brackets, most wood shelves with rails feature a floating design, which makes them look chic.
-They’re also characterized by clean lines and extreme minimalism that makes them a perfect choice for a minimalist, modern kitchen.
+They’re also characterized by clean lines and extreme minimalism, making them perfect for a minimalist, modern kitchen.

 This design of open shelves is usually used to store glassware and cups.
-Thus, you’ll commonly find them installed next to kitchen sinks, with a matching color tone being used for the backsplash and the kitchen walls.
+Thus, they’ll commonly be installed next to kitchen sinks, with a matching color tone for the backsplash and the kitchen walls.

 7. Light Wooden Panels

 The shelves are creatively installed in an alternating pattern that adds a chic look to the entire setup.
-Also, the floating shelves are installed in various lengths to provide visual cues of what you can store on each panel of the shelves.
+The floating shelves are also installed in various lengths to provide visual cues of what you can store on each panel of the shelves.

 You can support this design by including a column of closed shelves on both sides of the open shelf panels.
-This cabinetry can have flush pulls to fully blend in with the minimalist design the light wooden panels promote.
+This cabinetry can have flush pulls to fully complement the minimalist design the light wooden panels promote.

 8. Farmhouse Charm

-If you’re going for the full farmhouse kitchen experience, then this open shelving design should be your go-to choice.
-The farmhouse charm lets you not only add a chic charm to your farmhouse kitchen but also display the best of vintage kitchenware and appliances you have.
+This open shelving design should be your go-to choice if you’re going for the full farmhouse kitchen experience.
+The farmhouse charm lets you add a chic charm to your farmhouse kitchen and display the best vintage kitchenware and appliances you have.

-These open shelves are used to combine function and flair to create a stunning look.
-By being open, these shelves create extra room for storage and display to enhance the décor.
+These open shelves combine function and flair to create a stunning look.
+By being open, they create extra room for storage and display, enhancing the décor.

 For instance, you can have a striking white and wood-tone kitchen design, with pure white open shelves supported by white wooden brackets.
-The open space then allows you to fit the best of kitchenware and appliances you have, alongside artwork that will add a bit of décor to the entire layout.
+The open space allows you to fit the best of your kitchenware and appliances alongside artwork that will add a bit of décor to the entire layout.

 9. Live-Edge Shelves

-When going for a rustic touch in most open shelf designs, most homeowners opt for reclaimed or stained wood.
+Most homeowners opt for reclaimed or stained wood to add a rustic touch to most open-shelf designs.
 But what if you could take this a notch higher and get an even more authentic rustic feel for your kitchen?

 That’s where live-edge shelves come in.

-Instead of using stained or reclaimed wood, live-edge shelves use slabs of wood with the bark still visible.
-This creates an authentic rustic feel that can blend in nicely with an authentic farmhouse kitchen, for instance.
+Instead of stained or reclaimed wood, live-edge shelves use slabs with visible bark.
+This creates a rustic feel that can blend nicely with an authentic farmhouse kitchen.

-The only downside with this design is that live-edge shelves tend to cost more compared to reclaimed or stained wood.
+The only downside to this design is that live-edge shelves tend to cost more than reclaimed or stained wood.
 However, the investment is worth the final look and authenticity these open shelves add to your kitchen.